leso-kn/paged-markdown/readme.md

 To convert your slides to pdf, simply open the presentation in your web browser and navigate to the first slide.
 Press `CTRL+P` to print the current page and select "Save to PDF".
 You will need to repeat this step for each slide (for filenames, choose a new folder and put something like `01.pdf`, `02.pdf`, `...`).

 After saving all slides, you can use any PDF-merge tool to combine the files into a single pdf document.
 On Linux, there's also the `pdfunite` utility, that can be used for this.
-Nevertheless, this is certainly not a nice way to do it.
+Nevertheless, this is certainly not a nice way to do it and is most likely to be improved in the future!

 ---